mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 title: Hello TypeScript
 date: "2015-05-01T22:12:03.284Z"
 description: |
-  In this unit, we'll get hands on with our first TypeScript program and the compiler CLI command.
+  In this unit, we will get hands on with our first TypeScript program and the compiler CLI command.
 course: fundamentals-v3
 order: 2